CdpLab/MSAMSC/msasc/README .md

-# MSASC1
+# MSAMSC
-This is the implementation of [A Multimodal Sentiment Analysis and Diagnostic Method of Depression based on Semantic Conflict]in PyTorch (Version 1.8.1).
+This is the implementation of [Multimodal Sentiment Analysis and Depression Diagnosis based on Semantic Conflict]in PyTorch (Version 1.8.1).

 ## Install